This browser does not support JavaScript

 chromium --proxy-server="socks5://localhost:1080"

-5. macOS system (networksetup command)
+5. macOS system (networksetup CLI)

 networksetup -setsocksfirewallproxy "Wi-Fi" localhost 1080